StephenCleary/Disposables/README.md

 ## SingleDisposable&lt;T&gt;

 The `SingleDisposable<T>` type is a base type for disposables that desire exactly-once semantics, blocking other threads calling `Dispose` until the initial `Dispose` is complete.
-Both `AnonymousDisposable` and `CollectionDisposable` inherit from this type.
+Both `Disposable` and `CollectionDisposable` inherit from this type.

 The type `T` is an immutable type that represents the contextual state of the instance.
 It is initialized in the constructor, optionally updated by calling `TryUpdateContext`, and finally retrieved and passed to `Dispose(T)` exactly once when `Dispose()` is called.